 Between 2002 – 2004, Ben helped curate film submissions for the London (UK) Chinese Film Festival as well as the London Barbican Centre’s Shanghai Festival.
 For 2011-2013, he ran the Vancouver chapter of film financing seminars operated by the San Francisco-based IIFF and helped launch its UK chapter.
 Given Ben’s linguistic and cultural fluency, he has been asked to consult on many screen plays between Chinese and English.
 Some of the recent Canadian ones include Eve and the Fire Horse (2005, Dir.
 Julia Kwan), Waking the Green Tigers (2013, Dir.
 Gary Marcuse), Marco Polo mini-series.
 Recently, he also adapted a Chinese folklore and turned it into an illustrated interactive iBook with English narration and sound design available on iTunes.

-Ben’s latest producer credit includes an unprecedented prime-time drama that has English, Chinese as performing languages, a mini-series titled BLOOD & WATER (Season 1, 2015) first aired during the holiday seasons in 2015, winning wide critical acclaims.
+Ben’s latest producer credit includes an unprecedented prime-time drama that has English and Chinese as performing languages, a mini-series titled BLOOD & WATER (Season 1, 2015) first aired during the holiday seasons in 2015, winning wide critical acclaims.
 John Doyle from The Globe and Mail called it a “brilliantly messy drama”, and The National from CBC touted it as “barrier-breaking.”
 And recently the Academy for Canadian Cinema and Television has nominated BLOOD & WATER (Season 1) as the Best Dramatic Series for 2015-16.
 For his community work, Ben sits on the board of a non-profit performance group called Pangaea Art, and as Special Advisor for Chimo Community Services, a Richmond-based social service charity dedicated to supporting the residents of Richmond in needs.
 He has also provided pro-bono creative work for Seva International as well as a number of local charities and non-profit groups.